thiberiofm/GeolocationApp/README.md

 # GeolocationApp
 Python app to show Places details and directions

-This project is based on API Firsr aproach.
+This project is based on API First.
 That means all project was build based on an API Design strategy.
-I used the swagger (2.0) framework as part of the development.
+I used the swagger (2.0) framework as part of this development.

+## Requirements

+Two APIs:
+- An API for a place. - for that I choose python language to create the API.
+- A Log API. - for that I prefer to use the Amazon CloudWatch service.

 ## API Design

 I split the development in two pieces.

 - First the FrontEnd API.
     To this I wrote the code ./places-v1.yml
 - Second the BackEnd API.
-    For the seconde one I wrote the ./app.py code.
+    For the second one I wrote the ./app.py code.

 ## Installation